-Seniority lists for regular full-time employees shall be posted in the months of January and July.
-Seniority lists for regular part-time and casual employees shall be posted in the months of January, April, July, and October.
-The seniority lists shall include the name, department, and straight-time hours paid up to the end of the previous month's pay period.
+Seniority lists shall be posted within the first week of the months of January, April, July and October.
+Seniority lists for regular part-time and casual employees shall be posted within the first week of the months of January, April, July, and October.
+The seniority lists shall include the name, department, status (i.e. regular or casual) and straight-time hours paid up to the end of the previous month's pay period.
 A copy of the seniority lists shall be supplied to the President of the Union or his/her designate and to the bargaining unit Chairperson.
-Such lists shall be open for final correction for a period of 30 calendar days following the posting, after which the seniority list will be considered accurate.
+Such lists shall be open for final correction for a period of 30 calendar days following the posting, after which the seniority list will be considered accurate for all purposes, for the duration of that posting period.